ruby/dev-meeting-log/DevelopersMeeting20200514Japan.md

 Conclusion:

-* matz: Looks like it does not rqeuire my approval, but I approve.  `Random::ChaCha` should not be added.
+* matz: Looks like it does not require my approval, but I approve.  `Random::ChaCha` should not be added.

 ### [[Feature #16254]](https://bugs.ruby-lang.org/issues/16254) MRI internal: Define built-in classes in Ruby with `__intrinsic__` syntax (eregon)